-we train the vector representations on a dataset of 50,993 kitchen recipes, downloaded from allrecipes.com.
+We also explore the use of word embeddings [32], trained on three different corpora.
+First, we train them on the TACoS corpus.
+Even though the amount of data is very small (175,617 words), the vocabulary is also limited and the sentences are simple.
+Second, we train the vector representations on a dataset of 50,993 kitchen recipes, downloaded from allrecipes.com.
 This corresponds to a corpus of roughly 5 million tokens.
 However, the sentences are written in imperative mode, which differs from the sentences found in TACoS.
 For completeness, we also use the WaCky corpus [4], a large web-crawled dataset of news articles.
-We train representations of dimension 100 and 200.
-A sentence is then represented by the concatenation of the vector representations of its root verb and its root's direct object.
+We train representations of dimension 50, 100 and 200.
+A sentence is represented by the concatenation of the vector representations of its root verb and its root's direct object.